This is an account of my project to improve my spoken hebrew by learning ten sentences of Hebrew a day while doing a

+This is an account of my project to improve my spoken hebrew by learning ten sentences of Hebrew a day while doing a

 Here’s me giving a brief speech in Hebrew.

 - Amir: “You’re Iranian and you can speak Hebrew and even write… are you a spy?”
 (No!
 Why do the Israelis think I’m a spy for Iran, and the Iranians think I’m a spy for Israel?
 Either way, I’d be good at it)

 - Shachaf: “C’mon man you’re fluent in Hebrew!”
 (Absolutely not!
 He was just being nice.
 But there’s a lower threshold for “fluent” in languages fewer outsiders learn.)

-- A waitress: “Eh, you speak Hebrew like I speak English…” (This accompanied a “meh” hand waving gesture… most accurate review)
+- A waitress: “Eh, you speak Hebrew like I speak English…” (This accompanied a “meh” hand waving gesture… accurate)

 My own assessment: The dialogue in the video is not perfect and has errors, and I can’t pronounce the r sound, making it sound French.
 But I don’t care!
 It gets the message across fine.